thuml/iVideoGPT/README.md

 | ---- | ---- | ---- | ---- | ---- |
 | [ivideogpt-oxe-64-act-free](https://huggingface.co/thuml/ivideogpt-oxe-64-act-free) | 64x64 | No |  114M   |  138M    |

-If no network connection to HuggingFace, you can manually download from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/ef7d94c798504587a95e/).
+If no network connection to Hugging Face, you can manually download from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/ef7d94c798504587a95e/).

 ## Inference Examples